Rebecca Serle: One Italian Summer (2022)

-Famous in Love series (2014-2015)
+Famous in Love series (2014–2015)

 The Famous in Love series consists of two books: Famous in Love (2014) and Truly, Madly, Famously (2015).

 Famous in Love received positive reviews from Kirkus and Publishers Weekly.
 The sequel received a positive review from Booklist.

-TV adaptation
+Television adaptation

 Freeform adapted the series into a young adult television series by the same name.
 The series ran for two seasons from April 18, 2017 to June 29, 2018.